Print Friendly, PDF & Email

 I grew up in California and first become interested in medical missions during medical school at the Medical College of Wisconsin.
 During my surgery residency, God called me to serve him overseas.
 I learned about Kudjip Nazarene Hospital through Samaritan’s Purse.
 I first visited for a few weeks in 2016, and have now returned for a 2-year term with Samaritan’s Purse Post-Residency Program.
 I am currently one of three general surgeons here, along with veteran surgeon Dr. Jim Radcliffe and his son, Dr. Ben Radcliffe.
 I am thankful that God has called us to serve a very underserved population where Kudjip is the only hospital in the Jiwaka Province.
 I also thank him for equipping our team so we can share the hope and healing found only in Christ.

-Woodley, Matt and Tammy – Papua New Guinea
+Wernert, Sebastian and Rosie – Papua New Guinea